fdformula/MathlyLua/README.md

 college students to introduce and/or implement numerical algorithms.
 Because it is super lightweight and fast as well, it can be employed to slow devices like old Microsoft Surface Pro 5.
 Imagine that the smallest size of GNU Octave is about 300 MB, MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
-You can hardly install them in a quite old computer and run smoothly.
+You can hardly install them on a quite old computer and run smoothly.

 Mathly is especially good for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua and load mathly.
 While developing code and doing computation in a lecture, they can simply focus on delivery